yonglehou/Conduit/readme.md

 # Conduit
-Conduit is a framework for developing distributed services.
-The goal of Conduit is to make building decoupled services a breeze by promoting an Event Driven Architecture (EDA) sitting on top of an Enterprise Service Bus (ESB).
+Conduit is an [Actor Model](http://en.wikipedia.org/wiki/Actor_model) based framework for developing distributed services.
+The goal of Conduit is to make building scalable and fault tolerant services a breeze by promoting an Event Driven Architecture (EDA) sitting on top of an Enterprise Service Bus (ESB).

+Conduit is inspired by the work done in the [Akka project](http://akka.io/) which is also an Actor model implementation for Java and Scala.

 The design principals behind Conduit are: